mickfuzz/phd4/_posts/thesis_chapters/2025-3-9-Appendices.md

 I then took the existing list of game elements that have been identified by students and categorised them based on a blend of two frameworks.

 I made some simplifications and adaption to increase accessibility for non-professional and young people.
-For example, the term of aesthetics is very wide and suited simplification _game polish_.
+For example, the term of aesthetics is very wide and used by suited simplification _game polish_.

 ![Game Design Themes](./Pictures/four_gdp_themes.png){width=55%}